Is there any difference between virgin and extra virgin coconut oil? Find out the answers before you buy your next jar

 Coconut oil is another popular oil for hair, health, and beauty.
 However, virgin and extra virgin coconut oil are marketed as different grades of oils.

 There is also the organic coconut oil variety, which costs more than the virgin and extra virgin variety but is there a difference between all these grades.

-In order to determine this, let’s first look at the process involved in producing coconut oil.
+In order to determine this, let’s take a look at the process involved in producing coconut oil.